PUT-PTM/STMwavPlayerMR/README.md

 ##How to run
 To run the project you should have hardware:
 - STM32f4-DISCOVERY board,
-- SD Card Module and SD Card formatted to fat32,
+- SD Card Module and SD Card formatted to FAT32,
-- Headphone or loudspeaker with male jack connector.
+- Headphone or loudspeaker with male jack connector,
+- Rotary potentiometer - linear (10k ohm).

 How to use?